 VAWA law allows certain spouses and children of residents or citizens to petition for themselves to obtain immigration status without the abusive family member finding out.
 This allows their victims to seek safety and independence from the abuser who is prevented by law from being notified that their victim is applying for immigration status.

 The new VAWA law aims to protect the rights of men and women equally.
 Domestic violence does not always occur with blows, psychological abuse is also very common in a time where abusers are able to use their power over someone else by isolating them from friends or family members who would be more likely to help.
 Abusers can control victims economically through manipulation like never allowing them access money for rent or food as well as verbally abusing people until they feel worthless themselves.

-The passage about the Violence Against Women Act (VAWA) asserts that domestic violence occurs beyond physical aggression.
+The Violence Against Women Act (VAWA) states that domestic violence occurs beyond physical aggression.
 Violence can also be present in different ways such as emotional and economic manipulation, isolation from victim’s families and friends, denial to help the victim resolve their status immigration, humiliation, insults, etc. It is important to remark that the VAWA law applies the same for men as for women, without distinction.

 The VAWA visa can help parents who have been victims of extreme cruelty by their children to obtain immigration status and protection against deportation, as it was said before.